The following forms must have the signature of the Senior Director of Campus Administration before been processed:

 DO NOT SWIPE the old white gate-cards in the new readers .

-Agreements for services are a legally binding contract between the College and an individual/company; it is for this reason that we must ensure that they are properly completed and processed.
+Agreements for services are a legally binding contract between the College and an individual/company; it is for this reason that we must ensure that they are properly completed and processed, before any services begin.

 All agreement for services must include, at a minimum, the following information in order to move forward to the next level of review, and ultimately to the Campus President, Vice Provost, or Provost as required for final approval.
 Please make sure of the following before the agreement is sent forward: